-- Alerting is the ability to achieve and maintain a state of high sensitivity to sensory information - Re-Orienting is the ability to select discrete sensory information (5) - Executive Control is the mechanism involved in resolving conflict within incoming sensory information (5).
+Attention has three component networks.
+The Alerting Network is the ability to achieve and maintain a state of high sensitivity to sensory information (5); the amount of time a human can sustain this is known as attention-span.
+The Orienting Network is the selection of sensory information (5).
+The Executive Control Network is the mechanism involved in resolving conflict within incoming sensory information (5).
 Another variable, the default-mode network, is a network of brain areas that support self-referential processing which correlates heavily with the state of mind-wandering (2).
 Mind-wandering is the absence of focus and the existence of an inefficiency of attention.
 Meditation is a practice where an individual uses a technique - such as mindfulness, or focusing the mind on a particular object, thought or activity - to train attention and awareness, and achieve a mentally clear and emotionally calm and stable state.
-There is evidence to meditation influencing attention as training can improve aspects of attention and it is specifically suggested that an enhanced sustained-attention ability and the variables that are manipulated to allow for this can be linked to long-term meditation practice (1).
+There is evidence to meditation influencing attention as training can improve aspects of attention and it is specifically suggested that an enhanced sustained-attention ability (and the variables that are manipulated to allow for this) can be linked to long-term meditation practice (1).
 Regular meditation resulted in less activation of the posterior-cingulate cortex, as well as the superior, middle and medial-temporal gyri and uncus which all constitute the default-mode network (2).

 Fig. 1.
-This is a graph that shows one of the variables that is influenced during meditation that can allow for enhanced sustained attentional capabilities.
+This is a graph (1) that shows one of the variables that is influenced during meditation that can allow for enhanced sustained attentional capabilities.
 Threshold is the amount of information that is allowed into processing, and the smaller the threshold, the less distractions and the stronger the focus.
 Threshold decreases during meditation.